 2. Scheduled check-in times to managers and supervisors:

-Check-ins via the app go to a real-time monitoring centre that’s always-on, 24/7/365.
+Check-ins via the app go to a real-time monitoring center that’s always-on, 24/7/365.
 Any issues are escalated to company employees based on the company’s chosen protocols.

 3. Alarm system to alert other employees:

-Through the app, SafetyAware goes beyond alerting other employees to alert the real-time response centre.
+Through the app, SafetyAware goes beyond alerting other employees to alert the real-time response center.

 The response center can respond using two-way communication with the worker, and have critical data on the employee’s time, location, condition and activity.
 This data helps inform next steps and equips the response team to act quickly and appropriately.